-The method of solution of the TDHF equations is controlled by the parameter NITER (the default value is 20).
-If NITER=0, an iterative method is used; NITER=1 uses a non-iterative method; and values greater than 1 use the reduced linear equation method.
+The method of solution of the TDHF equations is controlled by the parameter NITER (default value is 20).
+If NITER is 0 an iterative method of solution is used; if it is 1 a non-iterative method of solution is used; if it is greater than 1 the reduced linear equation method will be used.

-When NITER=1, more than one frequency can be solved for.
+When NITER=1 more than one frequency can be solved for.
 For the other methods of solution, only one frequency can be considered in a single calculation.
-The number of non-zero frequencies is specified by NFREQ.
-The NFREQ frequencies are listed one per line following the INPUTP namelist.
+The number of